Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling

-In this section, we introduce a novel method for the constrained sampling problem.
-We propose a variational interpretation of the constrained distribution~$\pc$, enabling us to apply the duality framework described in~Section~\ref{section:variational_sampling}.
-Based on this formulation, we propose a new constrained sampling algorithm,~Split Augmented Langevin~(SAL), which progressively approaches~$\pc$ while ensuring that the final sample strictly satisfies the constraint.
+In this section, we introduce a rigorous framework for constrained generation.
+We first derive a variational formulation of the target distribution~$\pc$ and, using Lagrangian duality, demonstrate why standard dual methods fail to sample from it.
+Building on this insight, we propose~Constrained Alternated Split Augmented Langevin~(CASAL), a primal-dual sampling algorithm that samples from~$\pc$ while ensuring strict constraint satisfaction through a variable splitting scheme.